 Bromeliaceae is a family of monocot flowering plants of 75 genera and around 3,590 known species, commonly known as Bromeliads.
 Most Bromeliads are native to tropical regions.
 A significant number of species come from the understory of tropical rain forests.
 These native habitats shape how the plants perform in various conditions.
 Bromeliads are often epiphytic and cling to trees or other structures.
 They are not parasitic but use the structures as perches to gather sun and moisture.

-For a long time, Bromeliads were considered advanced or expert houseplants, more fit for a greenhouse than a normal home, but they are finally beginning to attract the attention they deserve.
-The truth is, that this plants can be easily adapted to regular home conditions.
+For a long time, Bromeliads were considered advanced or expert houseplants, more fit for a greenhouse than a typical home.
+Still, they are finally beginning to attract the attention they deserve.
+The truth is that these plants can be easily adapted to normal home conditions.

 This is good news for the houseplant enthusiast because Bromeliads are available in an astonishing array of colors and textures.
 Even discounting their showy flower displays, they are beautiful foliage plants with strappy leaves in red, green, purple, orange, yellow, banded, stripes, spots, or other combinations.